 On each visit, customers can interact with the staff, for example to ask if a garment they have seen advertised has arrived.
 On another occasion, the customer will arrive, choose the garment, try it on, and buy it.

 In the first case we will see that there have been two interactions (enter the store and ask for the garment) and in the second case there have been four interactions (enter the store, choose the garment, try it on and buy it).

-Just like a clothing store, a website has visitors (users) of which some only visit it once and others several times.
+Like a clothing shop, a website has visitors (users) of which some only visit once and others several times.
 For Google Analytics, each visit is a session (later we will see how GA identifies the same user in several sessions).
 The important thing to remember now is two things: